Questions About Family or Cosmetic Dentistry?

 Professionally Dispensed Take-Home Whitening Kits

 These whitening kits are purchased from your doctor for use at home.
-The strength of the gel used in these kits is lower than that used for in-office bleaching, and thus the gel can be applied for longer periods of time.
-Usually the trays are worn a couple hours a day or overnight for a few days or weeks depending on the product.
+The strength of the gel used in these kits is lower than that used for in-office bleaching, and thus the gel can be applied for longer periods.
+Usually, the trays are worn a couple of hours a day or overnight for a few days or weeks depending on the product.

 Over the counter whitening

-Over the counter teeth whitening kits are store-bought and use a lower concentration gel than both in-office bleachin and take-home kits purchased from your doctor.
+Over the counter teeth, whitening kits are store-bought and use a lower concentration gel than both in-office bleaching and take-home kits purchased from your doctor.
 While they are less expensive, they typically are less effective than methods that can be performed by your dentist because of the low concentration gel.
-Additionally, over the counter trays are not custom fit for your teeth, which can result in irritation to your gums while wearing the trays.
+Additionally, over-the-counter trays are not custom fit for your teeth, which can result in irritation to your gums while wearing the trays.

-Teeth whitening usually lasts from one to three years before darkening of the teeth is noticed.
-Additionally, once your teeth have been initially whitened, typically only "touch ups" are required to maintain the whiteness.
+Teeth whitening usually lasts from one to three years before the darkening of the teeth is noticed.
+Additionally, once your teeth have been initially whitened, typically only "touch-ups" are required to maintain the whiteness.